Winnie the Pooh (franchise): Seasons of Giving (1999)

 Seasons of Giving is a 1999 American direct-to-video Christmas animated musical film that included A Winnie the Pooh Thanksgiving, and the two episodes from The New Adventures of Winnie the Pooh (Groundpiglet Day and Find Her, Keep Her) (these episodes take place during the first two seasons).
 It features new songs by The Sherman Brothers.

 The Book of Pooh: Stories from the Heart (2001)

-The Book of Pooh: Stories from the Heart is a 2001 direct-to-video film released on DVD and VHS on July 17, 2001.
+The Book of Pooh: Stories from the Heart is a 2001 American direct-to-video film released on DVD and VHS on July 17, 2001.

 A compilation film made up of footage from the Disney Channel/Playhouse Disney television series The Book of Pooh: it contains six episodes; each focusing on one character; wrapped together by a loose plot in which the characters are in Christopher Robin's room waiting for his arrival.
 (As is typical with the series, each episode features an original musical number.)